gitreset/ddp-project/ddp-project-presentation.md

 ========================================================

 This BMI calculator may be improved with additional features, including:
-- An option to give input in SI units (kg & m), using a radio button
+- An option to give input in SI units (kg & cm), using a radio button
 - Displaying a plot of where the BMI for a given user input lies on the height-weight spectrum
 - Demarcating the regions of underweight/normal/overweight/obese using different colors.